Michelle Hewitt

 The benefit is “the first step” to improving the financial situation for Canadians with disabilities, she says.
 “It’s definitely complicated work, and we’re up to the challenge.
 We’re not backing down just because it’s hard.”

-Michelle is a PhD candidate at UBC-O, where her research focus is the experience of younger adults who live in long-term facilities.
-She lives in Kelowna with her husband and her Bernese Mountain dog.
+In addition to being the board chair of DWP, Michelle volunteers on local and provincial disabilitiy committees.
+She is a PhD candidate at UBC-O, where her research focus is the experience of younger adults who live in long-term facilities.